-In order to build out crypto products and services such as these, institutions must either work with a digital asset sub-custodian or build a direct custody solution in-house.
+In order to build out crypto products and services such as these, institutions must either work with digital asset sub-custodians or build a direct custody solution in-house.

-In traditional financial markets, banks utilize sub-custodians to hold their assets.
-In the digital asset space, some FIs may assume that they aren’t equipped to custody their own assets in terms of technology, operations, and risk; given these factors and the popularity of sub-custody within traditional finance, electing to work with a sub-custodian may appear to be an obvious solution.
+In traditional financial markets, banks utilize sub-custody services to hold their assets.
+In the digital asset space, some FIs may assume that they aren’t equipped for crypto self-custody in terms of technology, operations, and risk; given these factors and the popularity of sub-custody within traditional finance, electing to work with a sub-custodian may appear to be an obvious solution.

-However, there’s currently a strong trend of institutions electing to move away from sub-custody as they uncover certain limitations that come along with it.
-In this blog post, we’ll walk you through 3 notable companies who have moved away from sub-custody or are currently doing so.
+However, there’s currently a strong trend of institutions electing to move away from sub-custody services as they uncover certain limitations that come along with it.
+In this blog post, we’ll walk you through 3 notable companies who have moved away from sub-custody in favor of direct custody, or are currently doing so.

 PayPal: Moving to direct custody to launch crypto deposits and withdrawals